mpizzicaroli/mpizzicaroli.github.io/_posts/2024-4-10-missfile.md

 ![]({{site.baseurl}}/images/runpowershell.png)
 ![]({{site.baseurl}}/images/gotem.png)

-I updated the case with Microsoft with these further findings and stopped my investigation here.
+I updated the case with Microsoft with these further findings that you could remotely launch any executable on a host and stopped my investigation here.
 I know it’s possible to provide arguments in Windows Explorer, but I was unable to get any further and did have a day job to do.
 I’m sure there’s some clever UNC pathing that could be done, but for me, an NTLM hash leak and a remote file execute in one vulnerability was enough.

 ## Outcome